wslh-bio/dryad/README.md

    --fasta <REFERENCE_FASTA> \
    --alignment_based
 ```
+* Nextflow caches previously run pipelines.
+This can result in an older version of a pipeline being utilized.
+To get the most up-to-date version of a pipeline like Dryad, use the `-latest` tag.

 ## Input
 Prepare a samplesheet with your input data with each row representing one fasta file.
 The samplesheet will look as follows: